Conditions of contract for purchase orders below £25,000

 Conditions: the terms and conditions set out in this document;

-Contract: the Contract between the Council and the Supplier for the sale and purchase of the Goods or the supply of Services in accordance with these Conditions;
+Contract: the Contract between the Council and the Supplier for the sale and purchase of the Goods or the supply of Services or Works;

 Council: West Northamptonshire Council;

 Delivery Date: the date specified in the Order